Caran d’Ache Pablo Colored Pencils

-There is great color selection with this line, especially in the larger sets.
+There is a great color selection with this line, especially in the larger sets.
 Most of the colors are vivid enough, although in a few cases you might have to make a few passes to get the depth you are looking for.
-This is likely due to the oil core, which doesn’t push out us much of the core onto the paper for a given pass when compared to some of the more conventional wax examples.
+This is likely due to the oil core, which doesn’t push out as much of the colored core onto the paper for a given pass when compared to some of the more conventional wax examples.
 All colors are very blend-friendly and there is a lot of freedom in color manipulation.
 Compared to other oil cores on the market, you may see a slight drop in performance but it is by no means detrimental to the performance of the pencils.

 Usability and Durability – 4/5

 The lead here is very strong and can be sharpened quite easily.
 Since not as much color is produced for a pass as expected, the result is that the pencils that seem to last much longer than competitors which are nice considering that these are very expensive.
 The fine tip can be easily formed to a sharp tip.
 This, coupled with the hexagonal barrel, results in excellent control and precision.
 This is great for the detailed areas of your work where extra care is necessary.
 A nice added bonus is that while these are actually wax-based colored pencils, they really don’t suffer from wax bloom that is common in most traditional wax colored pencil sets.
 The only con as mentioned above is that you might have to make a few additional passes in areas where you want really deep color.